nikans/MonarchRouter/README.md

 - `RouterReducer`: a function to calculate a new State.
 Implements navigation via `RoutingNode`'s callback.
 Unwinds unused `RoutingNode`s.

+## Basic flow

+1. `RouteRequest` is dispatched on a `RouterStore`.
+The request is a URL, or URL-like structure.
+2. The new State is calculated by a reducer, matching the request against a Coordinator hierarchy.
+Each Node in the hierarchy is associated with a `Route` (a matching rule) and a `Presenter`, that abstracts the UI.
+3. Unused nodes and corresponding presentables are being unwound, new presentables hierarchy remade based on caclulated State.

 ## Example

 The example project illustrates the basic usage of the router, as well as some not-trivial use cases, such as modals handling and deeplinking.